OXIDprojects/OXIDforge-pages/config_options.md

 If value is TRUE checks stock state "( oxstock > 0 or ( oxstock <= 0 and ( oxstockflag = 1 or oxstockflag = 4 ) )"

 ##sCustomTheme
+Is a global config parameter which activates a template override system for an easier design customization and defines custom theme directory name in ‘views’ folder.
+The structure of this custom theme has to be the same as main theme.
+The shop will look up if there is an adapted file in your custom folder; if not it will return to the main folder.

 ##blLogChangesInAdmin
 Log all modifications performed in Admin (in oxadminlog table)